 - The Springs

 Think about renting a canoe at Wekiwa Springs, a tranquil and untouched state park north of Orlando where a beautiful spring and river gives couples the option for swimming and kayaking.
-Rent tubes and float through the cool spring at Kelly Park/Rock Springs Run or check out another one of Central Florida’s natural springs.
+During a cold snap, put the Blue Springs on your list for a chance to spot hundreds of manatees.
+Check out more of Central Florida’s natural springs.

 - Wekiva Island is that secret watering hole locals don’t want visitors to discover.
 Located along the shore of spring-fed Wekiva River, this eco-friendly oasis has it all — from recreational activities to a bar that serves beer and wine.
 Spend the day lounging in Adirondack chairs, playing volleyball, swimming in the cool waters and listening to live music.
 Admission is free during the week, and the charge is usually only a dollar or two on the weekends.

 - Go for a hike